-Interdisciplinary Problems & Methods (Bachelors)
+Interdisciplinary Problems & Methods

-An interdisciplinary course, built around real-world problems.
+An interdisciplinary degree, built around real-world problems.

 You will deep dive on multiple disciplines and bring insights together in new and exciting ways to solve real-world problems.

 This kind of interdisciplinary understanding will help you interact with and tackle real-world problems.
-These may be in business, the charity sector, your own start-up or, more broadly, one of the wider issues we face as a society.

-Allow you to interrogate some of the toughest problems faced by the world
+Interrogate some of the toughest problems faced by the world

 Explore the connections between disciplines

-Tackle complex, real-world social and business problems
+Tackle complex real-world problems

-Boast a faculty of excellent teachers
+Learn from a faculty of excellent teachers